SQL-Library/SQL-Library-v1/README.md

 # How to use:
 Set up username, password and url for db by instantiating a Secrets <br />
-object using Secrets.java methods. <br />
+object using Secrets.java methods.
+Use Secrets setters at the beginning of your application <br />
 `Secrets credentials = new Secrets();` <br />
 `secrets.setUsername(username_goes_here);` <br />
 `secrets.setPassword(password_goes_here);` <br />
 `secrets.setUrl(url_goes_here);` <br />
-getters and setters at the beginning of your application

 ## Relational SQL services support:
 #### - Postgres